skipcl4ss/python-ucl-draw/README.md

 * Group stage ***-not finished yet-***
 * Round of 16
-* Finals **(Quarter finals and beyond)** ***-not finished yet-*** It also asks the user whether they want to repeat the process by hitting enter
+* Finals **(Quarter finals and beyond)** ***-not finished yet-***

+It also asks the user whether they want to repeat the process by hitting enter.

 ## Group Stage Draw
 ### How the draw works